-The lingerie still sells, but the glamorization of skimpy ones on runway fashion for the sake of male gaze, does not.
+The lingerie still sells, but the glamorization of skimpy ones on runway fashion for the sake of the male gaze does not.
 Victoria’s Secret still has a loyal fan following for lingerie and sleepwear, because some products are undeniably good.
 The brand has conquered customers even on the fragrance department with its luxurious yet affordable perfumes.

 Many believe that it’s not too late to catch up.
 The time to do so is now.

 At VoucherCodesUAE we have coupon codes to get exclusive offers from the brand.
 While the future of Victoria’s Secret is on a cliff, we are definitely hoping for a better future.
-For now, we can look at buy one get one free offers and up to 60% off.
+For now, we can look at buy one get one free offer and up to 60% off.